r3-os/r3/src/r3_core/src/lib.md

 The properties of threads such as how and when they are created and whether they can block or not are specific to each thread type.

 The initial thread that starts up the kernel is called the **main thread**.
 This is where the initialization of kernel structures takes place.
-Additionally, an application can register one or more [**startup hooks**] to execute user code here.
-Startup hooks execute with CPU Lock active and *should never deactivate CPU Lock*.
+Additionally, an application can register one or more [**startup hooks**] to execute user code here. <!-- [tag:startup_hook_cpu_lock_active] --> Startup hooks execute with CPU Lock active and *should never deactivate CPU Lock*.
 The main thread exits when the kernel dispatches the first task.

 <!-- TODO: It's useful to introduce a term "the boot phase". -->